apalbright/Fri13/README.md

 # tld-fri13
-raw data and R scripts for "(TGI)Friday the 13th"
+raw data and R scripts for "(TGI)Friday the 13th."
+See: http://thelittledataset.com/2015/03/11/tgifriday-the-13th/

 #Bar chart
 To create the bar clone, clone the repo and run the "barchart" R script.